Legit-Labs/legitify/README.md

 legitify comes with a set of policies in the `policies/github` directory.
 These policies are documented [here](https://legitify.dev/policies.html).

-In addition, you can use the `--policies-path (-p)` flag to specificy a custom directory for OPA policies.
+In addition, you can use the `--policies-path (-p)` flag to specify a custom directory for OPA policies.

 ## Contribution
 Thank you for considering contributing to Legitify!
 We encourage and appreciate any kind of contribution.